Pent-up aggression: Causes, effects, and 16 ways to manage

 When someone is dealing with pent-up anger, they could get easily agitated or frustrated.
 They might also struggle to focus or fall asleep.
 Feelings of worry or despair may eventually result from these undesirable emotions.

 Additionally, guilt or shame might result from pent-up violence.
 This is because many who struggle with rage may believe that their feelings are improper or harmful.
-Healthy ways of expressing rage can be further complicated by these guilt and shame sentiments.
+Healthy ways of expressing rage can be further complicated by these feelings of guilt and shame.

 Generally, there are two types of Anger or Aggression:

-Anger that has been externalized is frequently shown in unfriendly or violent ways.
+Anger that has been externalised is often expressed in hostile or violent ways.
 Yelling, screaming, hurling objects, and physical aggression are examples of this.
 Relationship troubles and issues at work or school can result from externalized anger.

-Repressed and inwardly directed fury is known as internalized anger.
+Repressed and inwardly directed fury is commonly referred to as internalized anger.
 Shame, remorse, or self-criticism are some ways this can show up.
 Anger that is internalized can result in anxiety, despair, and other mental health issues.

 Men are generally thought to externalize their anger, whilst women attempt to internalize it, however, this isn’t always the case.

 Anger can be destructive when it is internalized or externalized.
 They may also be warning signs of an issue, though.
-If you are having trouble controlling your anger, it’s critical to find constructive ways to let it out.
+If you are having trouble controlling your anger, it’s crucial to find constructive ways to release it.
 Creating art, exercising, journaling, or speaking with a therapist or counselor are some examples of how to do this.

 16 Healthy Strategies to Manage Pent-up Anger